rubenschwan/nextbest/README.md

 ## 🤝 Contributing

-We believe in the power of community-driven development.
-If you have suggestions, best practices, or improvements to share, please:
+We believe in the power of collaborative experimentation.
+If you have ideas, suggestions, or want to contribute to our ongoing experiments, please:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)